Owl habitat cuts by Trump appointees used ‘faulty’ science

 “The main threats faced by the northern spotted owl are the barred owl and the devastating forest fires,” Skipwith said, adding that she used sound science to reach her conclusion.
 “It’s not an issue of acreage; it’s an issue of the management of the land.”

-The barred owls, native to the eastern U.S., began affecting spotted owl numbers in Washington and Oregon about a decade ago as they expanded their range west and south, Henson said.
+The barred owls, native to the eastern U.S., began affecting spotted owl numbers in Washington and Oregon about a decade ago as they expanded west and south.
+The barred owl incursion accelerated in recent years, putting spotted owls on a downward trajectory that could prompt them to disappear from some areas within ten years, said U.S. Department of Agriculture research biologist Alan Franklin.

 Biologists beginning in 2009 studied the impact of barred owl removal in areas of northern California, Oregon and Washington with the smaller spotted owl.
 The pilot program, which wrapped up in August, showed spotted owl numbers stabilized when barred owl numbers were reduced.
 They continued to decline in areas without the removals.

-Study authors cautioned that the results show habitat protections are also critical to the spotted owl’s survival.
+Study authors cautioned that the results show habitat protections also are critical to the spotted owl’s survival.

 In rejecting the Trump rule, federal officials said the dual threats of wildfires and competition from the barred owl underscore why more forest needs protection — to make sure there’s enough “redundancy” of habitat that a large fire won’t doom the species.